After the marriage ceremony

 Can we call or text first?

 Yes.
-The fastest next step is to call or text your preferred date, city, license status, and whether you need a ceremony, license help, or both.
+The fastest next step is to call, text, or use the request form with your preferred date, city, license status, and whether you need a ceremony, license help, or both.

 Ready for next steps?

-Call or text with your preferred date, license status, and city.
+Call, text, or use the request form with your preferred date, license status, and city.

 LA Marriage Help is a private local service, not a government office or law firm.
-We help couples prepare questions, check availability, and plan a simple ceremony.
+We help couples prepare questions, check availability, and plan simple ceremony next steps.
 County rules, eligibility, fees, and appointment times should be confirmed with official sources.
 Same-day help may be available, but it is not guaranteed.

 Call Text